The Adventures of the Little Prince (TV series)

 The Adventures of the Little Prince is an anime series based on the book by Antoine de Saint-Exupéry.
 Made by the animation studio Knack Productions, the series, originally titled The Prince of the Stars: Le Petit Prince (星の王子さま プチ・プランス, Hoshi no Ōjisama Puchi Puransu), aired in Japan on the TV Asahi network from July 1978 to March 1979.
-Dubbed into English, the series premiered in the United States in 1982 on ABC eventually being rerun on Nickelodeon from June 1, 1985 to December 29, 1989.
+Dubbed into English, the series premiered in the United States in 1982 on ABC, eventually being rerun on Nickelodeon from June 1, 1985 to December 29, 1989.
 It was also broadcast on TVOntario throughout the 1980s beginning in 1985, a station that would later pick up the dub of the 2010 French adaptation.
 Yoshikazu Yasuhiko, of Mobile Suit Gundam fame, was involved in this series as a director.

 In total, there were 26 episodes aired in English, with 39 episodes made for the original Japanese run.
 Discotek Media picked up the North American license for the anime in 2017.
-In May and December of that same year, Discotek Media has uploaded a Japanese language (with English subtitles) of the first episode on YouTube, and all 39 episodes of the Japanese language version (with English subtitles) on Crunchyroll.
+In May and December of that same year, Discotek Media uploaded a Japanese language (with English subtitles) of the first episode on YouTube, and all 39 episodes of the Japanese language version (with English subtitles) on Crunchyroll.

-According to The Anime Encyclopedia by Jonathan Clements and Helen McCarthy, only the first 35 episodes were actually aired on Japanese TV; the remaining four episodes remained unreleased until the series was reissued on video.
+According to The Anime Encyclopedia by Jonathan Clements and Helen McCarthy, only the first 35 episodes were actually aired on Japanese TV; the remaining four episodes were unreleased until the series was reissued on video.

 Plot

 The series followed the Little Prince as he travels on a comet from his home planet, B-612, to Earth.
-He lands in Europe and embarks on a journey across the continent, where he helps various people along the way.
+He lands in Europe and embarks on a journey across the continent, where he helped local people.

 The premise was altered for the English version.
 It had the Little Prince traveling to Earth and planets that resembled it and returning home at the end of each episode, and helped people at the various places he went to.
 In addition to the premise, episode plots were also altered.
-Ever since Discotek Media acquiring the anime license in North America, all 39 episodes can now be watched on Crunchyroll in Japanese with English subtitles.
+After Discotek Media acquired the anime license in North America, all 39 episodes can now be watched on Crunchyroll in Japanese with English subtitles.